relativitysharadmagar/TestDocumentRepo/README.md

 _apmClient.LogDocToDocCacheHitMetric(batchRequest, false);
 _apmClient.ReportErrorToApm(ErrorType.LongAuditInsert, Guid.Empty, Guid.NewGuid(), ex, batchRequest.WorkspaceId);
 ```
-### How APM Works
-The APM Framework consists of two basic operations: collecting metrics of interest and sending them on to their destination.

 ### The Measures
 There are 5 basic measure types available in the new APM framework that cover most use cases for capturing telemetry and APM information at the application level.
 The APM library provides five types of measures that can be recorded (see Metric Types for a more detailed overview).